S-Mazigh/painless/README.md

 timeout=1000 # the timeout before giving up (in seconds) strat=1 # 1 2 3 4 for strategies with Hordesat, 5 for Simple.
 0 is the default.
-It is to randomize the strategy pick, can be useful with -dist. verbose=0 # for the logs (1 for general logs) (2 for detailed logs) gstrat=1 # 1 for AllGatherSharing, 2 for MallobSharing, and 3 for RingSharing
+It is to randomize the strategy pick, can be useful with -dist. verbose=0 # for the logs (1 for general logs) (2 for detailed logs) gstrat=1 # 1 for AllGatherSharing, 2 for TreeSharing, and 3 for RingSharing
 filename=./inputs_example/f/f2000.cnf #path to a cnf file
 ```
 - Modes: